Data-Science-for-Linguists/Study_of_the_LCMC/progress_report.md

 Kyle Landin ktl14@pitt.edu
 # Progress Report

+#10/31 - 11/2
+I am about half way through transforming the .xml files into pandas dataframes.
+I still have not had time to figure out an easier way to remove excess columns other than removing them one at a time, but that isn't a huge problem.
+I also realized that I should not be using the .concat function with the dataframes and instead use the .merge.
+This solved the NaN problem I was having previously.
+I figured this out when looking at the shape of the dataframe and seeing that it was twice as long as it should be.
+In the next few days I will finish transforming the rest of the .xml files into dataframes and can hopefully move on to trying to create more columns that have the parts of speech or a translation.
+I would also like to try and remove duplicates, but I'm not sure how to go about doing that.

+In terms of actual analysis, I am not entirely sure what to do for that.
+For hard numbers, the shortest dataframe so far is 28.5 thousand lines long and the longest so far is just over 130 thousand lines long.

 # 10/20 - 10/30
 I've been working with the data and have moved the Characters and Pinyin to their own dataframes in the first topic: News Reportage.
 For some reason, when initially moving them to dataframes, each individual characters (both Chinese characters and individual letters/numbers) get their own column.
 This is mostly a problem for the pinyin because it caused the dataframe to have 39 columns.
 I figured out how to combine everything into a single column, but I don't know a better way to remove the excess columns other than doing it one at a time.
 The process I used is very inefficient and can definitely be improved.